bubmann/printableSignPost/README.md

 parameterize material-saving options

-maybe alter the routine to only emboss the perimeter, while saving material, when creating multi-line signs
+maybe alter the routine to only emboss the perimeter while saving material, when creating multi-line signs